6 breathable face masks to wear while exercising

-A crucial weapon in the fight against COVID-19 is a face mask or other facial covering, but there has been some slightly conflicting advice from health authorities on wearing a mask while working out.
+A crucial weapon in the fight against the spread of COVID-19 is a face mask or other face covering, but there has been some slightly conflicting advice from health authorities on wearing a mask while working out.

-The Centers for Disease Control and Prevention recommends that face masks and face coverings should be worn in public as a protective measure, and that presumably includes public spaces where you would be around others, such as a fitness center.
-But the World Health Organization has said that wearing a mask while exercising is not always the best idea because it can make it difficult to breathe (largely from accumulated sweat).
+The World Health Organization has said that wearing a mask while exercising is not always the best idea because it can make it difficult to breathe (largely from accumulated sweat).
+But the Centers for Disease Control and Prevention recommends that a face masks or face covering be worn in public as a protective measure, and that presumably includes public spaces where you would be around others, such as a fitness center.

-So if you're concerned about protecting yourself and others while you're working out, where does this leave you -- should you mask up, and, if so, what's the best face mask for exercising?
+So if you're concerned about protecting yourself and others while you're working out, where does this leave you -- should you mask up, and, if so, what's the best face mask for exercise?

 Read more: 7 face mask myths debunked: What to know about coverings, COVID-19 and your health

-Infectious disease expert Dr. Sandra Kesh told CNET that you should avoid going to group workouts or exercise classes for the time being.
-And keep in mind, even if you're social-distancing at a gym, having many people inside and lots of heavy (unmasked) breathing creates an environment where the virus might spread more easily.
+Infectious disease expert Dr. Sandra Kesh told CNET that you should maintain physical distancing and avoid going to group workouts or exercise classes for the time being.
+And keep in mind, even if you're social distancing at a gym, having many people inside and lots of heavy (unmasked) breathing creates an environment where the virus might spread more easily.

 For your safety and the safety of others, you shouldn't exercise without a mask indoors around other people you don't know.
 If you really cannot stand wearing a mask, take your exercise outside.